visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/OnionPeel_operator.rst

 layer number into the **Layer Number** text field.
 Clicking the up or down buttons next to the **Layer Number** text field also increments or decrements the layer number.

+By default, Onion Peel will honor the structure of the original mesh.
+In some cases, as with arbitrary polyhedral data, you may want to see how VisIt split the original mesh.
+In this case, use the dropdown to change to **Honor actual mesh**.